-Not only will a dog house door protect your dog in rain or shine, but it will also help to keep the heat inside.
+Once installed, a dog house door will protect your dog from rain or harsh weather as well as retaining the heat inside the house.
 There are several types of dog house doors offered in the market.

 The most preferred is a dog house door that can swing open in both directions so your dog can go in and out as she pleases.

 Some dog houses come with a built-in door, but yours is not, you can buy some ready-made dog house doors out there.

 See Our Top Picks: Best House for German Shepherds